jhey/phenotypes/guides/11-theming.md

 This will change both the focus color to green as well as apply the correct changes to the box-shadow that is tied to the focus color.

-**It is important to remember that CSS variables follow normal CSS cascade rules, so whichever root variable declaration comes last is the one that will be applied.**
+**Remember that CSS variables follow normal CSS cascade rules, so whichever root variable declaration comes last is the one that will be applied.**

 ### Theming with SASS

-Theming with SASS is not any different than theming with plain css.
-When using SASS Phenotypes does provide you with some quality of life utilities to make theming these values easier.
-Phenotypes provides you with a SASS `extract-rgb` function that makes it very easy to set the rgb-values variables.
-Ex:
+Theming with SASS is the same as theming with plain CSS.
+When using SASS, Phenotypes provides you with some nice utilities to make theming these values easier.
+Specifically, the SASS `extract-rgb` function and `color-variable` mixin make it easier to work with color variables.

+**`extract-rgb`** facilitates setting RGB using existing color variables.

 ```scss
 // when overriding the rgb variable values for your own custom theme